The US economy added 850,000 jobs in June - KRDO

 By Anneken Tappe, CNN Business

 The US economy added 850,000 jobs in June, when adjusted for seasonal changes.
-It was far more than economists had expected.
+It was far more than economists had expected and a signal that American job growth is accelerating.

+The hospitality and leisure sector grew the strongest, having the most ground to cover after the pandemic devastated the travel and service industries.
+That sector added 343,000 jobs.
+More than half of them were at restaurants and bars.

+Nevertheless, America’s once-strong labor market is still far from being back to normal, down 6.8 million jobs compared with February 2020.
+According to the report, 6.2 million people reported that they didn’t work at all or worked less because their employer had been affected by the pandemic.

 All of this is creating an unprecedented mismatch between worker supply and demand.